MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-search-copy-activity.md

 # Configure Azure AI Search in copy activity

-This article outlines how to use the copy activity in data pipeline to copy data to Azure AI Search.
+This article outlines how to use the copy activity in Data pipeline to copy data to Azure AI Search.

 ## Supported configuration